Panzerschrek/U-00DC-Sprache/source/docs/en/fundametal_types_operations.rst

 * ``%`` - binary reminder.
 * ``-`` - Unary minus.
 It is equivalent to subtraction of a value from 0.

-The exact bahavior of an arithmetic operation is different for different numeric type kinds.
+The exact behavior of an arithmetic operation is different for different numeric type kinds.
 Operations for integer types may overflow.
 Operations for floating point types may be saturated instead.